pluteski/speech-to-text/blog/content/coopspecies_summary_i.md

 * Cooperative economics gives a fuller explanation of how people behave in group decision-making settings than classical economics.

 However, that is not the focus of this series.
-Others are better suited to debate the science behind their data.
+Others are better suited to debate the science.
 That said, assuming that the science **is** sound there my key takeaways are the following:

 * Mechanisms of cooperative economics provide an effective way of decentralizing group consensus.
 * The sometimes puzzling manner in which people behave in teams can be explained by how group dynamics trigger social emotions tied to internalized group norms.